-"Be Our Guest, Inc.", Dwight B. Crane and Penny Joseph, Harvard Business School Case Study, Revised March 2, 2001, Product Number: 299001-PDF-ENG.
-13 was feasible from a logistics and cost perspective.
+"Be Our Guest, Inc.", Dwight B. Crane and Penny Joseph, Harvard Business School Case Study, Revised March 2, 2001, Product Number: 299001-PDF-ENG.24 attention on entering the world's second largest ice cream market, Japan.
+An objective of Ben & Jerry's was to use the excess manufacturing capacity it had in the U.S., and it found that exporting ice cream from Vermont to Japan was feasible from a logistics and cost perspective.
 The company identified two leading partnering options.
 One was to give a Japanese convenience store chain exclusive rights to the product for a limited time.
 The other was to give long-term rights for all sales of the product in Japan to a Japanese-American who would build the brand.
 For the company to enter Japan in time for the upcoming summer season, it would have to be through one of these two partnering arrangements."

-"Birds Eye and the U.K. Frozen Food Industry (A)", David J. Collis and Robert M. Grant, Harvard Business School Case Study, Revised December 5, 1994, Product Number: 792074-PDF-ENG.
+"Birds Eye and the U.K. Frozen Food Industry (A)", David J. Collis and Robert M. Grant, Harvard Business School Case Study, Revised December 5, 1994, Product Number: 792074-PDF-ENG.25

-"BMG Entertainment", Jan W. Rivkin and Gerrit Meier, Harvard Business School Case Study, Revised September 22, 2005, Product Number: 9-701-003.
-15
+"BMG Entertainment", Jan W. Rivkin and Gerrit Meier, Harvard Business School Case Study, Revised September 22, 2005, Product Number: 9-701-003.26